Growing Tomatoes for Home Use

 Tomato plants should be staked or caged shortly after planting.
 Generally, staking produces larger tomatoes but less quantity than caging.
 A common 6-foot tomato stake may be purchased from many garden centers.
 The stake should be driven in the soil about one foot deep, 3 to 5 inches from the plant.
 Be sure to avoid driving the stake on the root side of plants that have been trench planted.
 Trench planted tomatoes should be staked immediately after planting while the location of the buried stem is fresh in mind.
 Use a strip of cloth, nylon stocking, or heavy string to tie the plant to the stake.

 Tomato cages may be made by using a 51⁄2 foot length of concrete reinforcing wire or pasture wire.
 The wire will form a circle 18 to 20 inches in diameter.
 The bottom horizontal ring of the wire cage should be cut off so that the ends can be pushed into the ground.
 After setting the cage in place over the tomato plant, drive 2 or 3 stakes around the outside edge of the cage to give it extra support.

 Sidedress tomato plants with 2 to 3 tablespoons per plant of a complete fertilizer such as 8-8-8 or 10-10-10 after the plants have started to set fruit and 4 to 6 weeks thereafter throughout the growing season.
 Keep the sidedressing material 4 to 6 inches from the plant's stem to avoid fertilizer burn.

 It is important to make sure the tomatoes receive sufficient water during the season.
 The soil should be soaked 6 to 8 inches deep at 7-day intervals.
 Mulches such as wheat straw or composted leaves around the tomato plants will prove to be a real asset in conserving soil moisture during July and August.

 Finally, have a prepared plan for dealing with the various insect and disease problems.
 Frequent observation of tomato plants for pest damage is the only way to stay ahead of the game.
-Contact your local Extension Service Center if you need advice on pesticide recommendations.
+Contact your local Extension center if you need advice on pesticide recommendations.